Borobudur: Restoration

 After the renovation was finished, UNESCO listed Borobudur as a World Heritage Site in 1991.
 It is listed under Cultural criteria (i) "to represent a masterpiece of human creative genius", (ii) "to exhibit an important interchange of human values, over a span of time or within a cultural area of the world, on developments in architecture or technology, monumental arts, town-planning or landscape design", and (vi) "to be directly or tangibly associated with events or living traditions, with ideas, or with beliefs, with artistic and literary works of outstanding universal significance".

 In December 2017, the idea to reinstall chattra on top of Borobudur main stupa's yasthi has been revisited.
-However, expert said a thorough study is needed on restoring the umbrella-shaped pinnacle.
+However, an expert said a thorough study is needed on restoring the umbrella-shaped pinnacle.
 By early 2018, the chattra restoration has not yet commenced.

 Contemporary events

 Religious ceremony

 Following the major 1973 renovation funded by UNESCO, Borobudur is once again used as a place of worship and pilgrimage.
-Once a year, during the full moon in May or June, Buddhists in Indonesia observe Vesak (Waisak) day commemorating the birth, death, and the time when Siddhārtha Gautama attained the highest wisdom to become the Lord Buddha.
+Once a year, during the full moon in May or June, Buddhists in Indonesia observe Vesak (Waisak) day commemorating the birth, death, and the time when Siddhārtha Gautama attained the perfect enlightenment to become the Buddha.
 Waisak is an official national holiday in Indonesia, and the ceremony is centered at the three Buddhist temples by walking from Mendut to Pawon and ending at Borobudur.

+The rituals held in Borobudur including Pradakshina or circumabulating Borobudur clockwise while also ascending the stages of Borobudur through the galleries, meditation surrounding Borobudur, and might also include the release of sky lanterns.

 Tourism

 The monument is the single most visited tourist attraction in Indonesia.
-In 1974, 260,000 tourists, of whom 36,000 were foreigners, visited the monument.
+In 1974, 260,000 tourists visited the monument; 36,000 of them were foreigners.
 The figure climbed to 2.5 million visitors annually (80% were domestic tourists) in the mid-1990s, before the country's economic crisis.
 Tourism development, however, has been criticized for not including the local community, giving rise to occasional conflicts.
-In 2003, residents and small businesses around Borobudur organized several meetings and poetry protests, objecting to a provincial government plan to build a three-storey mall complex, dubbed the "Java World".
+In 2003, residents and small businesses around Borobudur organized several meetings and poetry protests, objecting to a provincial government plan to build a three-storey mall complex, dubbed "Java World".

-International tourism awards were given to Borobudur archaeological park, such as PATA Grand Pacific Award 2004, PATA Gold Award Winner 2011, and PATA Gold Award Winner 2012.
-In June 2012, Borobudur was recorded in the Guinness Book of World Records as the world's largest Buddhist archaeological site.
+In June 2012, Borobudur was recorded in the Guinness Book of World Records as the world's largest Buddhist temple.